Dead Sea Minerals – A Vital Secret

 Improving skin ailments

-According to various studies, Dead Sea minerals can aid in relieving skin ailments like psoriasis and acne, simply by regularly soaking in water which contain Dead Sea salt.
+According to various studies, Dead Sea minerals can aid in relieving skin ailments like psoriasis and acne, simply by regularly soaking in water which contains Dead Sea salt.
 Specifically, one study concluded the high content of magnesium found in Dead Sea salt is conducive to reducing skin inflammations and improving hydration.

 According to a study published in the International Journal of Dermatology in 2005, the high concentration of magnesium and bromide in Dead Sea salt can relieve various allergic reactions.